 CFS Workstream on Nutrition

-The UN Committee on World Food Security (CFS) selected nutrition as one of its key workstreams for 2016-2018 and will have a major role in shaping nutrition debates in the context of the SDGs and the 2nd International Conference of Nutrition (ICN2) outcomes.
+The UN Committee on World Food Security (CFS) selected nutrition as one of its key workstreams for 2016–2018.
+Nutrition will continue to play a major role in the following biennium, as CFS has committed to producing nutrition guidelines by 2020.

-The PSM Working Group on Nutrition brings together key stakeholders from across the agri-food value chain, including farm representatives, businesses and nutritionists.
-The Working Group follows closely the CFS workstream on nutrition and participates in the Open-Ended Working Groups on Nutrition.
+The PSM Nutrition / Monitoring / Right to Food Macrocommittee brings together key stakeholders from across the agri-food value chain, including farm representatives, agribusinesses, nutritionists, researchers, and more.
+The Macrocommittee follows the CFS workstream on nutrition closely and participates in the Open-Ended Working Groups on Nutrition.

 PSM Addresses the Closing Session of ICN2